How Does a Baseball Pitching Machine Work?

 The most fundamental of pitching machines, is a one wheel pitching machine.
-In a one wheel pitching machine, the spinning wheel propels the baseball or softball and pitches it forward, toward the batter at home plate.
+In a one-wheel pitching machine, the spinning wheel propels the baseball or softball and pitches it toward the batter at home plate.

-One wheel pitching machines, like those from First Pitch pitching machines, are great for little league kids that want to have a productive batting practice.
+One-wheel pitching machines, like those from First Pitch pitching machines, are great for little league kids who want to have a productive batting practice.
 These pitching machines can throw fastballs, pop flies, fly balls, and grounders.

-Note: If you're using a one wheel pitching machine on a little league baseball field and the machine doesn't have the power make it to home plate, just try moving the machine a shorter distance to home plate.
-This can in turn improve your hitters reaction time.
+Note: If you're using a one wheel pitching machine on a little league baseball field and the machine doesn't have the power to make it to home plate, just try moving the machine a shorter distance to home plate.
+This can, in turn, improve your hitter's reaction time.

-Two wheel pitching machines, like their one wheel counterparts, work by 2 wheels spinning at high speeds, grabbing the ball and projecting it forward.
+Two-wheel pitching machines, like their one wheel counterparts, work by two wheels spinning at high speeds, grabbing the ball and projecting it forward.
 Usually, the person operating the machine manually places the baseball or softball into a circular chute, and the ball is fed into the two wheels.

 Because there are two wheels, the pitching machine can manipulate how the ball moves in the air.
-For example, if one wheel is moving faster than the other wheel, it will create spin on the ball.
-When done correctly, the right amount of spin will creating breaking pitches, like curve balls and other breaking balls.
+For example, if one wheel is moving faster than the other wheel, it will create a spin on the ball.
+When done correctly, the right amount of spin creates breaking pitches, like curve balls and other breaking balls.

-These pitching machines can throw different pitches, like fastballs, curve balls, or even do training drills like throwing grounders, line drives, and pop fly balls.
+These pitching machines can throw different pitches, like fastballs and curve balls, or even do training drills, like throwing grounders, line drives, and pop fly balls.

-Many wheel style pitching machines, but most come with an automatic ball feeder option, making solo batting practice a possibility.
+There are many wheel-style pitching machines, but most come with an automatic ball feeder option, making solo batting practice possible.

-At the top of the food chain you will find three wheel pitching machines.
-A three wheel pitching machine works in the same way a 1 or 2 wheel pitching machine works, but with more power accuracy and variation of pitches.
+At the top of the food chain, you will find three-wheel pitching machines.
+A three-wheel machine works like a 1 or 2 wheel pitching machine but with more power accuracy and variation of pitches.

-In a pitching machine like the Jugs BP3, there are not only 3 wheels, but 3 motors.
-The baseballs are hand fed into the chute where they land in the middle of the three spinning wheels.
+In a pitching machine like the Jugs BP3, there are three wheels and three motors.
+The baseballs are hand-fed into the chute, landing in the middle of the three spinning wheels.

-Taking the same idea and logic with a 2 wheel pitching machine, the three wheels spin to thrust the ball forward, creating the feeling of a real pitch from a real pitcher.
-Each wheel has its own motor, and can spin at different speeds, creating different types of pitches.
+Taking the same idea and logic as a two-wheel pitching machine, the three wheels spin to thrust the ball forward, creating the feeling of a real pitch from a real pitcher.
+Each wheel has its own motor and can spin at different speeds, creating different pitches.

 Want to throw a fastball?
 Keep the wheels spinning at the same speeds.
 Want to throw a curveball?
-Adjust the settings on the machine to change the speeds of each wheel, which will in turn create a curveball, or any pitch types.
-Additionally, three wheel pitching machines can throw pop fly balls, line drives, infield grounders, catcher's pop ups and more.
+Adjust the settings on the machine to change the speeds of each wheel, which will create a curveball or any pitch type.
+Additionally, three-wheel pitching machines can throw pop-fly balls, line drives, infield grounders, catcher's pop-ups, and more.

 And softball players, don't fret.
-Each one of these pitching machines mentioned in this article are available in a softball model as well!
+Each of these pitching machines mentioned in this article is also available in a softball model!

 How Does an Arm Pitching Machine Work?

-Remember being in little league and going to batting practice?
-Chances are, you hit from a arm action machine, otherwise known as a arm style pitching machine.
-Arm action machines are simple and work like this: a baseball is fed into a steel arm and the arm accurately catapults the baseball forward to the batter.
+Remember being in Little League and going to batting practice?
+Chances are, you hit from an arm action machine, otherwise known as an arm-style pitching machine.
+Arm action machines are simple and work like this: a baseball is fed into a steel arm, and the arm accurately catapults the baseball forward to the batter.

 (courtesy of batdigest.com)